The Most Flattering Light-Pink Nail Polish Money Can Buy

-A few weeks ago, you may have been obsessed with the sleek, timeless look of nude fingernails.
-Then, the jelly bean-inspired, every-nail-a-different-colour manicure looked cool on Kendall Jenner, so maybe you tried that one on for size.
+A few weeks ago, you may have been obsessed with the sleek, timeless look of glossy jet-black fingernails.
+Then, the jelly bean-inspired, every-nail-a-different-color manicure looked cool on Kendall Jenner, so maybe you tried that one on for size.
 If you're anything like us, influenced by the ebbs and flows of what's hot in nails, it can be a headache to keep up with the trends — and right now, you're probably in serious need of the polish version of a soft refresh.

 In these situations, a pale-pink, barely-there nail polish checks all the right boxes: something pretty and clean, a refreshingly muted choice that doesn't grab your attention every time you look down at your fingers.
 Ahead, we've rounded up our favourite light-pink polishes ever made for when you need to hop off the most recent nail-art trend bandwagon — even if only for a few days.